 Of course, this is not to say that their misconduct is unavoidable since it is part of human nature.
 It must be clear enough that it is essential to design and operate public administration systems that factor in such human nature.

-In this sense, it must be easy to understand that vilifying or dismissing those in charge alone does not constitute a better approach to solving the problem.
+In this sense, it must be easy to understand that vilifying or dismissing those in charge alone does not constitute a better policy.

 It is impractical to design public administration systems that factor in every possibility